callmemapa/callmemapa/README.md

 ## Hi there 👋 I'm Maria Paula
 ### About me
 I'm a passionate front-end developer with a strong eye for design and a love for creating user interfaces.
 I have experience with HTML, CSS, Javascript and Typscript, as well as popular front-end frameworks like React and Angular.
-I am also proficient in responsive web design and UX/UI principles.
+I'm also proficient in responsive web design and UX/UI principles.
 I am always looking for new challenges and opportunities to learn and grow as a developer.

-### Social media
 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/callmemapa/)

 ### Skills